-Many professional media companies use some sort of QC process to test their media to ensure it’s t for purpose, and that they can accept the le into their work ow because it meets all of their incoming requirements.
+Many professional media companies use some sort of QC process to test their media to ensure it’s t for purpose, and that they can accept the file into their workflow because it meets all of their incoming requirements.

 These requirements range from simple file and format specifications – such as checking for a .mov with ProRes or an .mp4 with h.264 – to very specific file verifications that ensure media complies with government or other regulations – such as audio levels or captioning specifications.

 Why Does QC Matter?

 Testing the file in advance of delivery or acceptance will provide visibility of what is out of compliance.
 Your QC process should provide you with the errors and a report with details on what needs correction.
 This gives you the opportunity to x problems before delivery or going to air – saving you time and, often, money.

 Content producers need to QC their programming before delivering to Net ix, iTunes, Hulu, Amazon Prime, and similar facilities, or risk getting their content rejected.

 Netflix, for example, is so committed to compliance that they give content providers a “take home” test that requires them to figure out what is wrong with a sample file.
 The new IMF specifications as used by Netflix are an entirely different way of packaging media files, and if content providers don’t provide programming that is within the specifications, their files will be rejected and will have to be redelivered.
 Net ix keeps track of redelivery rates for their preferred vendors and publish- es the results where anyone can see them (Net ix Preferred Vendors – NPV).